The Blues Trail

 The Paddy Sherlock Band (Paris, France)

-The one that got away.
-To Paris… One of Ireland’s coolest and most original artists.
-Born and bred in Dublin, and buttered in Paris where he still lives today.
-A prolific songwriter, his show is 100% original songs.
-Dynamic front-man, actor, singer, songwriter, guitarist and trombone hero.
+The one that got away … to Paris!
+Based in the French capital, Paddy is a prolific original songwriter and dynamic front-man, actor, singer, songwriter, guitarist and trombone hero.
 Burlesque and bravura served up with a big helping of the funkiest New Orleans second-line grooves you’ve ever heard.
 From Bunk to Monk through Skunk, Junk, Punk and Funk.
 Paddy Sherlock has played, recorded and toured with the likes of Linda Hopkins, Wendell Brunius, FFF, Phoenix, Chilly Gonzales, The Hot 8 Brass Band from New Orleans, Bernard Lavilliers, Black Minou and Liz McComb.
 He has played mainstage at the biggest festivals worldwide – Glastonbury, Paleofestival, Transmusicale de Rennes, Francofolies, Montreal Jazz fest, Lincon Center NY, Kennedy center Washington DC, and Barbican London.
 One of his songs (Ooh là là Paddy”), sung with Brisa Roché, was recently used in the soundtrack of Hollywood movie ‘Behaving Badly ‘.

 Crow Black Chicken (Ireland)